 The genesis for today's FFRDC program can be traced back to the U.S. government's mobilization of the country's public and private scientific and engineering talent during World War II.
-The first official FFRDC (then called a federal contract research

-The National Institute of Standards and Technology's Computer Security Division has been a leading voice in the cybersecurity world for many years. center) was RAND, which was created by the U.S. Air Force in 1947.
+The first official FFRDC (then called a federal contract research center) was RAND, which was created by the U.S. Air Force in 1947.
 Today, there are more than 40 FFRDCs.
 Some notable centers include the Jet Propulsion Laboratory, the Los Alamos National Laboratory and Sandia National Laboratories.
 FFRDCs are governed by the Federal Acquisition Regulation at 48 CFR 35.017.